Hobo-Hilly/SecurityPlus/Cloud-Virtualization/Cloud-Services/README.md

 # Summary
-what is cloud in general, right?
+What is cloud in general?
 That's those computing servers, computing infrastructure, somebody else's network.
 And we pay a subscription for those services.
 Well, now, we gotta define what are the actual services that are available.

 =============================================================================================================

 SaaS (Software As A Service)